 Smoking inside can cause some of the fumes to become trapped inside your furnishings.
 So then when you sit on the sofa, you will be breathing in the Carbon Monoxide and ash.
 This is called third-hand smoking.

-So, ban smoking inside, give your home a spring clean and by getting rid of the lingering smell, you may find you don’t think about having that cigarette quite as often, plus depending on the temperature and weather outside, you may find you don’t want to venture out for that cigarette after all.
+So, ban smoking inside, give your home a spring clean and by getting rid of the lingering smell, you may find you don’t think about having that cigarette quite as often.

 Make your vehicle completely smoke free

 You can have third-hand smoking in your car, even if you smoke with the window down, the fumes can still get into furnishings, like the seats.

 ban smoking in the car – it’s illegal if you have someone under 18 with you anyway, and carries a £50 fine, so why not just make this a permanent rule.

 - keep your ashtray on the coffee table?

 - Are your cigarettes always in your pocket?

 - Do you keep your lighter and cigarettes together?

 By changing your routine, it is making you think about when you smoke, rather than it being a force of habit.